Mini-Conf/Mini-Conf/scripts/README.md

 This directory contains extensions to help support the mini-conf library.

+For the updated procedure on getting similar papers + recommendations refer to README.recommendations.md

 These include:

 * `embeddings.py` : For turning abstracts into embeddings.
 Creates an `embeddings.torch` file.